 Jerry has spent more than 35 years in retailing, primarily in merchandising, operations and general management.
 He has served on the board of directors of public, private and non-profit companies and organizations.
 Member since 2004, Board since 2007, Membership Marketing Chair; Vice President since 2010.

 Matthew G. Hegarty

-Matt has spent the last twenty five years in enterprise technology and operations in the financial services, professional services, ecommerce, and real estate industries.
-He specializes in data center infrastructure management/design, business continuity, IT project management, office technology design, and SAS 70/PCI compliance.
+Matt has spent the last twenty five years in cyber security, enterprise technology and operations in the healthcare and financial services industries.
+He specializes in cloud and data center infrastructure security, cyber risk management, IT compliance, and project management.
 Matt has served on the board of directors for private financial institutions, and as a director/officer for several nonprofit organizations.
+He serves as a Harvard Alumni Association director.
 Member since 1983, Athletic Committee, Foundation Committee, Budget/Finance Chair, Board since 2010.